 Screen Pages’ approach

 Screen Pages – as a Gold partner – is working hard with Magento to ready itself for Magento 2 and to keep at the forefront of what Magento has to offer.
-We have already acquired the certification “Magento 2 Trained” and we shall be seeking certification for all staff on the new version.
+Our senior development staff will be qualifying as “Magento 2 Trained”shortly and we shall be seeking certification for all staff on the new version.